What Is A Gravity Suit & How Does It Work?

 Where Do Gravity Suits And Contract Sewing Come In?

-We often say that we sew everything except clothes, but the gravity suit and hazmat suit are two notable exceptions.
-A gravity suit isn’t really a garment that somebody picks out because of how it looks or how it feels to wear.
-Nobody wears a g-suit, or a hazmat suit, or a DPE Suit, because of how it looks.
+At Vinyl Technology, we often say that we sew everything except clothes, but the gravity suit and hazmat suit are two notable exceptions.
+An anti-G suit isn’t really a garment that somebody picks out because of how it looks or how it feels to wear.
+Nobody wears a g-suit, or a hazmat suit, or a DPE Suit because of how it looks.

 The value of a garment created with industrial contract sewing, like many products we make, is in the job it performs.
 The simplest type of gravity suit uses air bladders to squeeze the pilot’s legs to push blood back into the pilot’s head, where it belongs.
 With lives on the line, regular old textiles simply won’t do.